StarKnightt/StarKnightt/README.md

 - 🔭 I'm trying to get better myself right now.,
 - 🌱 At our college, I'm presently studying software engineering.
 - 🤔 I'm looking for the best educational opportunities.
-- 📫  Social media accounts are how you can contact me.
 - 😄 Pronouns: ...
 He / His
 - ⚡ Fun fact: ...
 I do crazy things and always love what I do.